golang-migrate/migrate/database/immudb/README.md

 | `host` | | The host to connect to.
 Values that start with / are for unix domain sockets. (default is localhost) |
 | `port` | | The port to bind to. (default is 5432) |

+## Notes

+* The immudb supports executing multiple statements in a single file natively.
+* Immudb does not support transactions, meaning migrations will not be executed in transactions.